M-216 (Michigan highway): Route description

 M-216 begins at a junction with M-40 in the village of Marcellus to the southwest of Kalamazoo.
 The highway follows Main Street eastward in the village, crossing a branch line of the Canadian National Railway.
 East of town, M-216 passes through farm fields and jogs to the south around Lewis Lake.
 The highway runs along Marcellus Road through the rural landscape that is a mix of farm fields and woods.
 The trunkline crosses the Cass – St. Joseph county line before running through the unincorporated community of Howardsville in Flowerfield Township.
 After passing by the Pine View Golf Club, the road comes to its end at US 131.

 The Michigan Department of Transportation (MDOT) maintains M-216 like other state highways in Michigan.
 As a part of these maintenance responsibilities, the department tracks the volume of traffic that uses the roadways under its jurisdiction.
 These volumes are expressed using a metric called annual average daily traffic, which is a statistical calculation of the average daily number of vehicles on a segment of roadway.
 MDOT's surveys in 2009 showed that the highest traffic levels along M-216 were the 3,853 vehicles daily in the village of Marcellus; the lowest counts were the 2,421 vehicles immediately east of town.
-No section of M-216 has been listed on the National Highway System, a network of roads important to the country's economy, defense, and mobility.